 Legendary actor and comedy pro Ronnie Corbett, who died in March 2016, was a top entertainer all the way back from the 1950s.
-He first became known after appearing on satirical show, “The Frost Report,” but is best known for his long-term collaboration with Ronnie Barker on, “The Two Ronnies.”
+He first became known after appearing on the satirical show, “The Frost Report,” but is best known for his long-term collaboration with Ronnie Barker on, “The Two Ronnies.”
 He would appear in a V-necked jumper in a leather chair, taking several minutes to tell a joke, often allowing himself to lose his train of thought.

 Known for his love of golf and his short stature (during National Service he was the British Forces’ shortest commissioned officer), his lack of height often crops up as part of his gently self-deprecating humour.
-Corbett also starred in popular 1980s sitcom, “Sorry!” in which he played a middle-aged librarian still living at home with his domineering mother.
+Corbett also starred in the popular 1980s sitcom, “Sorry!” in which he played a middle-aged librarian still living at home with his domineering mother.

 Here are some quotes and jokes by this legend.